pamsler/keypasser/README.md

 ---

-## 🔐 Password-protected secrets (optional)
+## 🔐 Password-protected secrets & files (optional)
-- In **Create new secret**, fill **“Additional password (optional)”**.
+- In **Create new secret** or **Send file**, fill **“Additional password (optional)”**.
-- The email/link never contains the password; the recipient must enter it on the viewing page.
+- The email/link never contains the password; the recipient must enter it on the viewing/unlock page.
-- Server stores only an Argon2id hash and a random salt and derives a 32-byte key (combined with HKDF) for encryption.
+- Server stores only an Argon2id hash + random salt and derives a 32-byte key (combined with HKDF) for encryption.

+---

+## 📂 One-time file downloads
+- Upload a file in the UI.
+- Optionally set a recipient password.
+- Recipient opens the link: if password-protected, an unlock form is shown; on success a **single** download is enabled.
+- After the first successful download (or on expiry) the encrypted blob is deleted.

 ---